 (e) Upon receipt of a contribution, provide the taxpayer that made the contribution with a certificate of contribution.
 A certificate of contribution must include the taxpayer's name and, if available, its federal employer identification number, the amount contributed, the date of contribution, and the name of the eligible charitable organization.

-Request the attestation template by emailing HQW.Tax.Credit@myflfamiles.com and include a statement that you have read the requirements and responsibilities and wish to apply for consideration.
+An officer of the organization may request the attestation template by emailing HQW.Tax.Credit@myflfamilies.com and include a statement that they have read the requirements and responsibilities and wish to apply for consideration.

 If designated as an Eligible Charitable Organization, apply for redesignation annually thereafter by requesting the redesignation template.

-For information on the process for tax payers to select an Eligible Charitable Organization please visit the Florida Department of Revenue here (https://floridarevenue.com/pages/default.aspx)
+For information on the process for taxpayers to select an Eligible Charitable Organization please visit the Florida Department of Revenue.